jon-heard/obsidian-inline-scripts/README.md

 |  2 | lastname    | return ["LastName: ", "Smith"]; |
 |  3 | fullname    | return [ "FullName: ", expand("firstname")[1], " ", expand("lastname")[1] ]; |

-Notice that shortcut #1 returns an array of strings, but if you type `;;firstname;` (`!!firstname!` on mobile), then the expansion is "FirstName: Maggie", since the array gets joined into a single string.
+Notice that shortcut #1 returns an array of strings, but if you type `;;firstname::`, then the expansion is "FirstName: Maggie", since the array gets joined into a single string.
 This is true for shortcut #2 as well (expanding into "LastName: Smith").

-If you type `;;fullname;` (`!!fullname!` on mobile), the expansion is "FullName: Maggie Smith".
+If you type `;;fullname::`, the expansion is "FullName: Maggie Smith".
 This is because the array it returns is ["FullName: ", "Maggie", " ", "Smith"].
 THIS is because the two calls to expand get the result from shortcuts #1 and #2, which are arrays, then the following `[1]` gets the second string of the array.

 ***